-Course Description: This is a multi-disciplinary course of the Faculty of Social Sciences, designed mainly for non-Social Sciences students.
-This course will introduce students to some of the major institutions in Caribbean society with exposure to both the historical and contemporary aspects of Caribbean society, including Caribbean legal, political and economic systems.
-In addition, Caribbean culture and Caribbean social problems are discussed.
+Course Description: This is a multi-disciplinary course of the Faculty of Social Sciences, designed mainly for non-Social Sciences This course will introduce students students. to some of the major institutions in Caribbean society with exposure to both the historical and contemporary aspects of Caribbean society, including Caribbean legal, political and economic In addition. systems.
+Caribbean culture and Caribbean social problems are discussed.